hSaria/ChromaTerm/readme.md

 # About
-ChromaTerm-- (CT--) wraps around a process (e.g. /bin/bash) and highlights any output according to user-configurable rules.
-CT-- can be configured while it is running which makes it very dynamic to your current problem.
+ChromaTerm-- (CT--) is a process-wrapper that highlights any output according to user-configurable rules.
+CT-- is configured while it is running which makes it very dynamic to your current problem.

 ## Screenshots
 Some quick examples.
 CT-- uses Regex to find matches for your rules.